Iraqi Kurds say West not providing enough arms to defeat Islamic State

 France says it has provided machine guns and munitions and has promised to give "sophisticated" weapons to Iraqi Kurds.
 Some 200 French special forces are also on the ground training the Iraqi Kurds.

-Germany has said it is sending weapons to equip 4,000 Kurdish fighters, including machine guns, grenades, anti-tank systems and armored vehicles.
-Britain has said it will provide anti-tank weapons, night-vision goggles, radar and body armor .
+Germany has said it is sending weapons to equip 4,000 Kurdish fighters, including machine guns, grenades, anti-tank systems and armoured vehicles.
+Britain has said it will provide anti-tank weapons, night-vision goggles, radar and body armour .

 However, Barzani said the pledges were not sufficient.